james-jw/xq-promise/README.md

 If you watch this execute in BaseX you will quickly see its executing much faster, with multiple requests being processed at once.

 On my machine, the first example without ``fork-join`` took roughly on average, 55 seconds.
 With ``fork-join`` this time dropped to 6 seconds!
 That is a clear advantage!
-Playing around with ``compute size`` and ``max fork`` I have been able to get this even lower to around 3 seconds on average!
+Playing around with ``compute size`` and ``max forks`` I have been able to get this even lower to around 3 seconds on average!

 #### Interacting with shared resources
 With any async process comes the possibility of synchronization problems.
-Fortunately Basex from my observation during this work appears to be rather thread safe and the promise pattern helps ensure your queries are too.
+Fortunately, Basex from my observation during this work, appears to be rather thread safe and the promise pattern helps ensure your queries are too.
 There are a few things to note however when using ``fork-join``

 ###### Never attempt to write to a database within a fork
-This does restrict you from writing to databases, it just means: compute in forks, write in the main threads.
+Luckily this does ``not`` restrict you from writing to databases, it just means: compute in forks, write after you have rejoined.
 Fortunately you can be sure anything returned from the ``fork-join`` operation was returned on the main thread and thus is safe!

 For example:
 ```xquery